luyadev/luya/docs/guide/lesson-module.md

 ### Setting up the index view

-For our first view, the list view, we'll create the `views/default/index.php` and define a [Yii 2 grid view](http://www.yiiframework.com/doc-2.0/yii-grid-gridview.html).
-We pass over our *$dataproviders* and *$groups* which were defined in our *DefaultController* above.
+For our first view, the list view, we will create the `views/default/index.php` and define a [Yii 2 grid view](http://www.yiiframework.com/doc-2.0/yii-grid-gridview.html).
+We pass over our **$dataproviders** and **$groups** which were defined in our **DefaultController** above.
 We parse each contact group, print the group name and render the contact data from the data provider for the current group.
-We're setting up some styling options for the grid view and define some custom row options as we want to be able to click on a table entry and see the mouse hovering.
-For the *onclick* event we define the `location.href` change to link to the detail view and some background color changes for the *onmouseover* and *onmouseout* event.
+We are setting up some styling options for the grid view and define some custom row options as we want to be able to click on a table entry and see the mouse hovering.
+For the **onclick** event we define the `location.href` change to link to the detail view and some background color changes for the **onmouseover** and **onmouseout** event.
 This is how it looks in the end:

 ```php
 <? foreach ($groups as $group): ?>